 The ones who will always jump at the chance of a night out – I will never underestimate the friends who you can text at the last minute when you need to get out the house and they are there.
 Last minute cocktails, impromptu cinema trips, spontaneous city breaks.
 Over the years everyone’s lives change, circumstances change.
 We have our own lives, our own families.
 The years of Friday and Saturday nights out are long behind us.
 Having that friend who you know is always up for some fun, who doesn’t need mid-week texts to dissect how the week is going to keep your friendship alive will keep you sane.

 The ones I instantly clicked with – I love making friends, meeting new people but it is not something which always comes naturally to me.
 I am not very confident and make a terrible first impression.
 I am nervous, awkward and always say the wrong thing.
 Maintaining friendships I am much better at.
 There are a few girls, who I have grown close to in the last couple of years who I am so grateful I have found.
-Girls who a few years back were mere strangers, or girls I knew of but are now one of my closest allies, someone I will tag in funny memes, are my biggest cheerleaders, pick me ups and lifelines.
+Girls who a few years back were mere strangers, or girls I knew of but are now on of my closest allies, someone I will tag in funny memes, are my biggest cheerleaders, pick me ups and lifelines.
 One I knew from the minute we met in an interview we would be friends.
 I don’t know why I just had a feeling we would be.
 I was far more confident about that than getting the job.
 One tweet on a Saturday night 6 years back to see if I wanted a night out and the rest is history.
-The ones I met in uni on the first day, worried I had made a big mistake and wanted to go home who made my first year so great, The girls who I lived with for two years who felt like my family.
+The ones I met in uni on the first day, worried I had made a big mistake and wanted to go home who made my first year so great.
+The girls who I lived with for two years who felt like my family.
 The one who I became a friend slowly over time and is now a favourite holiday partner in crime, style inspiration and a constant source of advice, a daily confidence boost when I need it and the one person who can put things into perspective for me in one message.
 Those who were my sister’s friends who merged into mine and I kept because they bring me so much joy, and the one who I met only a year ago and had no idea we would still be friends, living in different countries.
 You prove it is never too late to make new friends, never too late to meet new favourite people.
 Never too late to meet people who will change things for you.

 Those who you don’t talk to often – There are friends who I feel I talk to every minute of every day.
 And then there are friends who I can go a month or so without contact and still be equally as close to.
 If I have learned anything about friendship over the years it is each and every relationship you have is different and that is ok.
 It is how we get by, how we can have so many wonderful people in our lives.
 Those friends who I drop into every now and then are amazing, we can pick up just where we left off, not see each other for a year but it feels as though only a day has passed.
 There is never an awkward moment, a pause, or a gap to fill.
 They are friends who will never be offended if you drop in to ask a question or get some advice and go again.
 A Friendship which exists on an unspoken friendship agreement.